Improving MRI Techniques for Detecting Focal Cortical Dysplasia

 Seizure frequency, triggers, sleep, missed meds, side effects, and rescue med use.

-This study looked at how effective and safe cannabidiol (CBD) is for children with drug-resistant epilepsy.
+This study looked at the outcomes of surgeries for vagus nerve stimulation (VNS) in children with drug-resistant epilepsy.